elastic/apm/docs/agents/agent-development.md

 #### Span outcome

-The optional `outcome` property denotes whether the span represents a success or a failure.
+The `outcome` property denotes whether the span represents a success or a failure.
+It supports the same values as `transaction.outcome`.
+The only semantic difference is that client errors set the `outcome` to `"failure"`.
+Agents should try to determine the outcome for spans created by auto instrumentation, which is especially important for exit spans.

 While the transaction outcome lets you reason about the error rate from the service's point of view, other services might have a different perspective on that.
 For example, if there's a network error so that service A can't call service B, the error rate of service B is 100% from service A's perspective.
 However, as service B doesn't receive any requests, the error rate is 0% from service B's perspective.
-This also lets enables to reason about error rates of external services.
+The `span.outcome` also allows reasoning about error rates of external services.

 #### Span stack traces